performgohot19/DEM/ex5/README.md

 **Sample queries**

+Sample 1
 ```
 SELECT DATETIME(starttime, 'MM/dd/yyyy hh:mm', '30m'),AVG(useraction.visuallyCompleteTime)
 FROM usersession
 WHERE country IS "United States" GROUP BY DATETIME(starttime, 'MM/dd/yyyy hh:mm', '30m’)
 ```

+Sample 2
 ```
 SELECT userId, SUM(totalErrorCount) FROM usersession
 WHERE totalErrorCount IS NOT NULL
 GROUP BY userId ORDER BY SUM(totalErrorCount) DESC
 ```

+Sample 3
 ```
 SELECT COUNT(*) FROM usersession WHERE useraction.name = "Loading of page /orange.jsf"
 ```

+Are you able to describe what each sample query is trying to visualize?

 ---
 :arrow_up_small: [Back to overview](https://github.com/performgohot19/DEM)